mzbyszynski/quato/docs/dev-journal.md

 1. Set up basic GraphQL schema for FaunaDB.
 1. Add Apollo client and create mutation to write data from AddOpinion form to fauna.
 1. Work on the next screen.

+## 2021-05-13: Learning Fauna
+Started looking at FaunaDB.
+Decided to follow their [GraphQL tutorial](https://docs.fauna.com/fauna/current/tutorials/graphql/quick_start) using a local [docker image](https://docs.fauna.com/fauna/current/integrations/dev).
+Using their image was not straightforward but I found [this article](https://dev.to/englishcraig/how-to-set-up-faunadb-for-local-development-5ha7) that helped sort things out.

+__Potential issues found with Fauna GraphQL:__
+* Pagination is cool but results are [not currently sortable](https://forums.fauna.com/t/how-to-sort-graphql-query-results/372) without creating a customer query.

+Also started working on authentication with Facebook.
+Trying the [expo package](https://docs.expo.io/versions/latest/sdk/facebook/).
+Seems like I have to make a bunch of commitments to make this work.